1.1. Contact organisation

 12.1.
 Relevance - User Needs

 TurkStat gives importance to user needs.
 Data needs are regularly discussed at Official Statistics Program (OSP) Working Groups as well as at Statistical Council Meetings.
+During the preparation of the OSP, TurkStat reviews its activities and takes into account user needs.
+User needs are evaluated and analyzed and reported annually.
 The purpose, duties and responsibilities of the OSP Working Groups are defined in the “Directive on Formation and Working Procedures of Official Statistics Program Working Groups”.
-User needs are evaluated and analyzed and reported annually.
-During the preparation of the OSP, TurkStat reviews its activities and takes into account user needs.
+The Directive (in Turkish) is attached.

 Annexes: